DCotterill/halixia-hugo/content/ma/be-kind-more-kind-2080.md

 layout: static
 ---

-Learn about how you can create random acts of kindness
+Learn about how you can create random acts of kindness.

 Learn about why you should think about spreading kindness by performing spontaneous acts of goodwill for others.